 Below are some key drivers of NASDAQ's value with potential upside or downside to our price estimate for the company's stock.

-On March 31, 2024, the NASDAQ Stock Market had 5,223 listed companies.
+As of early 2024, the Nasdaq exchange had approximately 3,900 listed companies.
 The company also operates a second equity market in addition to options and futures markets and a derivative clearinghouse.
-The NASDAQ market is the company's most well-known brand, and U.S. cash-equity trading accounts for under 20% of the company's top line, according to Trefis estimates.
+The NASDAQ market is the company's most well-known brand.

 Over the past couple of years, recovery in economic conditions and a positive outlook of the capital markets have heightened investor confidence and improved the financial condition of listed companies.
 Consequently, the company saw strong growth in the number of new listings on the exchange.
 Further, enhanced volatility has resulted in greater trading volumes.
 As economic conditions continue to improve, we expect these trends to be sustained in the near term and drive growth in trading volumes and listings.